Consulting Services -Tailored Solutions

 Designing a new questionnaire, or modifying an existing one, should really be left to the expert.
 It takes time and a focused effort.
 It’s very easy to design a bad questionnaire, but very difficult to design a good questionnaire.
 Tell us what you need to measure and we will provide tailored solutions for your health research needs.

 Ask most decision makers what they are looking for in insight reporting and they will tell you it’s a story.
-The reporting of research however, is normally presented in a building block structure, e.g. literature review, summary of the qualitative research findings, followed by the quantitative data, then with a leap to the conclusions to the study.
+Reporting of research is normally presented in a building block structure.
+For example, literature review, summary of the qualitative research followed by the quantitative data.
+And then a leap to the conclusions.

 The challenges of delivering research findings are: